There’s no doubt about it: Social media is a huge part of modern-day marketing campaigns..

 Instagram Automation by ManyChat can configure responses to frequently asked questions (FAQs), too.
-If someone messages to ask about product availability, for example, they’ll get an automated response to tell them which sizes and colors are available.
+If someone messages to ask about product availability, for example, they’ll get an automated response from the social media automation tool to tell them which sizes and colors are available.

 Pricing: Free for Messenger.
-Plans start at $10/month for all features.
+Plans start at $15/month for all features.

 Buffer is another great social media automation platform designed for companies of all sizes.
 It integrates with the top social channels including Facebook, Twitter, LinkedIn, Pinterest, and Instagram.

 Its best feature is its scheduling tool.
 With an account, create a queue to publish content consistently.
 Buffer also analyzes the best times to post on each platform to boost the chances of your content being seen.